kenielf/kalos/base-install.md

    - `VerbosePkgLists`
    - `ParallelDownloads = 5`
  - Replace `ParallelDownloads = 5 ParallelDownloads = $cpu_ncore`
- - Enable multilib repository by uncommenting `[multilib]` and the line below it
+ - Enable multilib repository by uncommenting `[multilib]` and the line below it.
+ - Run `pacman -Syy` to synchronize the repositories.

 #### Sudo